worcjamessmith/COVID-trial-characteristics/README.md

 Please reach out to me at james.smith2@ndorms.ox.ac.uk or worcjamessmith@gmail.com with any comments or queries.

-Just want the main analysis code and results?
-Go to `Analysis-code.Rmd` and `Analysis-code.html`.
+**Just want the main analysis code and results?** Go to `Analysis-code.Rmd` and `Analysis-code.html`.
+In `Analysis-code.html` you can find full results and all model coefficients.

 # Workflow description
 Here the script processing order and any manual steps taken are explained.